NBKRedSpy/CardSurvival-LocalizationStringUtility/README.md

+# **TODO:**
-*Important TODO:*  Need to change to use the Game's internal localization as well as supporting existing keys from a translation file.
+Change code to use the Game's internal localization dictionary.
+	Add HarmonyPatch to include the loader.

-TODO:  Finish the docs.
+Finish the docs.
 Add notes about mods that use both a .DLL and ModLoader.
 ModLoader can handle applying the translation file.
 Finish showing usage,
 Show converting pipe output to SimpEn.csv